Karushi536/simple_shell/README.md

-Working on simple shell project
+Working on simple shell project with Ian Gongo and Karushi Abigael